larsmoan/TTK4145/README.md

-The Simulator can be found in this repository:[the project resources repository](https://github.com/TTK4145/Project-resources)
+The Simulator can be found in [the project resources repository](https://github.com/TTK4145/Project-resources)

 Elevator Project - Specification
 ================